BHashemi2021/bikesharing/README.md

 ### 1- The Tableau Story

-The Tableau Story created about the bike trip is available on Tableau Public Website at [this web address](https://public.tableau.com/app/profile/be.h1774/viz/NYCCitiBikeSharingAnalysis/DesMoinsBikeSharing#3) on Tableau website.
+The Tableau Story created about the bike trip is available at [this web address](https://public.tableau.com/app/profile/be.h1774/viz/NYCCitiBikeSharingAnalysis/DesMoinsBikeSharing#3) on Tableau website.